Manfuhah

-Manfuha (منفوحة) is an ancient village and a historical neighborhood in southern Riyadh, Saudi Arabia.
+Manfuha (منفوحة) is an ancient village and a historic neighborhood in southern Riyadh, Saudi Arabia, located north of al-Masani and south of Skirina in the sub-municipality of al-Batʼha.
 Established on the edge of the narrow, fertile valley known as Wadi Hanifa, Manfuha was until the mid-20th century considered a twin village to the walled town of Riyadh, the current Saudi capital.

 Etymology

 Manfuhah derives from the Arabic word of nafaha (نفح), which loosely translates to blowing wind or being fragrant.
 It was reportedly attributed to its climatic nature.